 is a NYC-based pianist, composer, and music director.
 His work as a music director, pianist, and orchestrator/arranger for musical theatre includes productions and educational programs throughout NYC and across the country.
 His work as a composer has been supported by the National Alliance for Musical Theatre, Yale Institute for Music Theatre and the Festival of New American Musicals in LA.

 is currently based in New York City, where he is a composer with a focus in Musical Theater as well as a pianist, arranger, conductor, music director, and audio engineer.
 Benji has written multiple full-length musicals as well as featured pop and classical "concert" music pieces. including the new musical Scorchedand his original musical The Average Achievers premiered in New York City in 2015.
-His musical adaption of Swamplandia! premiered in New Haven, CT at Yale University in 2014.

 is a composer, pianist, and music director originally from Cedar Rapids, Iowa.
 Now New York City-based, she serves as a rehearsal pianist for Hamilton and has worked alongside former members of the In the Heights Broadway cast and creative team, teaching and playing at theatre intensive workshops run by Salgado Productions and R.Evolución Latina.
 Rachel is pursuing a master’s degree in Graduate Musical Theatre Writing at NYU’s Tisch School of the Arts.

 is a music director, pianist, composer and orchestrator/arranger from New York City.
 He is currently writing a musical with his mother which will be premiered by Road Less Traveled Productions in Buffalo, NY.
 Previously, he has worked on projects at NYMF and Feinstein's/54 Below.
 He is a student at Yale University where he is pursuing a BA in music.